tomravalde/thesis/viva-comments.md

 These problems are particularly prominent in developing countries, notably in China.
 For example, China has surpassed the United States as the world's largest energy consumer since 2010, whose energy consumption soared by about 7.3 times and carbon emissions related to energy activities rose by 6.9 times from 1977 to 2013.
 And fossil fuels accounted for about 85.0% of the anthropogenic CO2 emissions.
 Thereby, twofold challenges pertinent to energy sources allocation and air pollutants reduction have arisen in terms of China’s energy systems.
 In response to these challenges, development of new energy sources (NESs) or sustainable energy sources should be accomplished in the 21st century.
 Indeed, NESs with renewable and environmental friendly characteristic are commonly defined as generation from wind, solar, waste, wood, biomass and geo-thermal.
 The benefits of NESs seem to be widespread acceptance [19–27].
 Apart from clean and safe, scholars also confirmed that the adoption of NESs would be a key level for coping with the challenges of climate mitigation and sustainable development [28, 29].
 However, only a minor amount of NESs has been put into practical applications because of technical, socio-economic and institutional barriers.
 For example, in China, on average, around 8.8% of energy demand has be supplied by NESs in 2011.
 Therefore, integrated energy systems planning has received much attention to not only deal with the increasing amount of non-renewable energy but also mitigate air-pollutant emissions

-> the work done by the candidate could emphasised more effectively (e.g. the coding, contribution to the papers written, complexity of the case study model with many parameters and equations and its implication for the near-impossibility of validation...);

-To clarify the work I've done, I've added some comments under the heading 'Work done by the candidate' on page 1.

-I've emphasised the complexity of the case study by making additions to the following sections of the thesis (^ indicates that I've also emphasised the related issue regarding the difficulty of validation):

-- Section 1.2.2
-- Section 2.2.1
-- Section 2.3
-- Section 2.4
-- Section 5.2.2^
-- Introductory paragraph to Chapter 6
-- Section 6.3^
-- Section 6.4
-- Introductory paragraph to Chapter 7
-- Section 7.1, item 4

-and also the impossibility of validation
-- Ch 7, incorporate difficulty and impossibility into concluding remarks
-- Abstract, incorporate difficulty and impossibility into concluding remarks [TODO: list the sections]

-> it would be interesting to place the final Case Study in a wider context – e.g. how useful might it be in China?

 - Add to Section 6.4, appending to the paragraph of "For the SPC site specifically..."
-- but also noting caveat of 'more work needed'

-Best wishes,

-Tom Ravalde